devsaxena974/ProjectPenney-Group1/README.md

 * `heatmap.py`: A Python file with code to run a function which converts the results of the simulation (stored as json files) into probability matrices and generates two heatmaps of said probabilities for both versions of the game.

-Data for each simulation are stored as text files in the `data` folder with names like `deck_file` and `deck_history`.
+Data for each simulation are stored as json files in the `data` folder.
+The data folder shows game data, deck history, and player win counts for both the tricks and total cards game mode.
+The game data files include the total player 1 wins for each card hand and the total games played, this data is used to calculate the probabilities.
 Heatmaps are stored in the `figures` folder with names `num_cards_probs.png` and `num_tricks_probs.png`.
 By default, there is no random seed set.
 To specify one, set the `random_seed` parameter when calling the simulation function.

 ## Write Ups